 \subsection{Absorption cross-section}

 Since we are dealing with a boundary value problem for the Schr\"odinger equation (\ref{Eq:theradialeqpsi}) with an effective potential (\ref{eq:potencial}), a key point is the selection of the boundary conditions for the radial solution $\psi_{\ell m \omega}(x)$ which are compatible with the problem at hand.
-Close to the horizon, $r = 2M$, the effective potential vanishes and the boundary condition is that radial function mode must be represented by an ingoing wave
+Close to the horizon, $r = 2M$, the effective potential vanishes, and the boundary condition is an ingoing wave,

-where $ A_{\omega \ell} $ is a normalization constant and $ |T_{\omega \ell}| $ is called the transmission coefficient.The index $m$ is omitted for simplicity.
-As we consider the opposite limit the dominant contribution of the effective potential is the angular barrier, $\ell(\ell+1)/r^2$.
-Eq.(\ref{eq:EMD}) can be written as
+where $ |T_{\omega \ell}| $ is called the transmission coefficient.The index $m$ is omitted for simplicity.
+As we consider the opposite limit, the dominant contribution of the effective potential is the angular barrier, $\ell(\ell+1)/r^2$.
+Therefore, (\ref{eq:EMD}) can be written as